dgroomes/jdk-playground/annotation-processor/README.md

   processor its own subject.
 * [ ] SKIP (no, the direct view of the options is best for learning; plus argument files can't have comments) Consider putting the compiler args in a `javac` command file.
 Maybe, maybe not.
 * [ ] Print fields and types, method params, etc.
+* [ ] IN PROGRESS Will the annotation process work on files that may be syntactically correct but don't compile because of missing referenced classes?
+I know `javac` reports on errors and can continue, so I think this will work.

 ## Reference